 On July 19, 2019, Merus N.V. entered into a lease agreement with Kadans Science Partner XIII B.V. ("Kadans") for the Accelerator headquarters.
 In April 2022, the Accelerator lease between the Company and Kadans commenced.
-In accordance with the accounting requirements under ASC 842, the right-of-use asset and lease obligation were not recorded until the lease commenced.
+In accordance with the accounting requirements under ASC 842, the right-ofuse asset and lease obligation were not recorded until the lease commenced.
 In December 2022, the Company completed the fit-out construction on approximately 4,957 square meters of office and laboratory space in the premises.
-The lease provides for a base rent of approximately €1.4 million per annum.
+The lease provides for a base rent of approximately \in 1.4 million per annum.
 The rent amount is subject to adjustment based on the consumer price index (the "CPI") annually, beginning one year after the lease commencement date, subject to certain limitations if the CPI is greater than 3.0%.
 The initial term of the lease is ten years with two 5-year renewal options following the initial term, unless earlier terminated by the Company or Kadans, except that the earliest Kadans may terminate the lease is 20 years from the completion date of the premise construction.
 The Company expects the lease to end as of April 4, 2032.
-On April 5, 2022, the Company recognized a right-of-use asset of \$11.5 million, or €10.5 million, and a lease liability of \$12.4 million, or €11.3 million, on the consolidated balance sheets.
-In connection with signing the lease, the Company received a lease incentive of \$0.9 million, or €0.8 million.
+On April 5, 2022, the Company recognized a rightof-use asset of \$11.5 million, or \in 10.5 million, and a lease liability of \$12.4 million, or \in 11.3 million, on the consolidated balance sheets.
+In connection with signing the lease, the Company received a lease incentive of \$0.9 million, or \in 0.8 million.
 To measure the lease liability at the commencement date, the Company discounted the outstanding lease payments using an incremental borrowing rate of 4.85%.
+During the three months ended June 30, 2023, in accordance with the terms of the lease agreement, the annual rent for the Accelerator lease increased due to increases in the consumer price index (CPI).
+The portion of the rent payments related to the CPI index are included within variable lease costs.
+There have been no other changes in the Company's lease arrangements during the twelve months ended December 31, 2023.

 During the year ended December 31, 2021, the Company signed a lease amendment (the "Amendment"), which extended the term of the lease for its former corporate headquarters with Stichting Incubator Utrecht by approximately 1.5 years ending at the end of March 2023.
 The Amendment did not include additional right-of-use other than the extended lease term.
 There is no additional renewal term included in the Amendment to consider in the estimate of the lease term.
 On December 7, 2022, the Company signed a second lease amendment terminating the lease for the former corporate headquarters as of January 1, 2023.
 The Company continued to make payments through mid-February 2023.
 The Company accounted for the second amendment as a lease modification and reduced the lease liability and right-of-use asset by approximately \$0.1 million to equal to the remaining lease payments.
+The lease liability and right-of-use asset for the former corporate headquarters was reduced to \$0 as the final payments were made during the first quarter of 2023.